andrasq/node-qcluster/Readme.md

         qcluster.sendToParent('stopped');
     })

-## Cluster Manager API

-`createCluster` a qcluster manager object with properties and methods:
+## Qcluster manager properties:

 ### qm.children

 Array of worker processes.

+## Qcluster manager events:

+The qcluster manager emits 'fork' and 'exit' events when a new child is created and when it exits.

+## Qcluster manager methods:

 ### qm.forkChild( [callback] )